[Study adapted from the video “Let’s Not BREAK Deuteronomy 16“, from the series Establishing the Head of the Year].

-Welcome to Nazarene Israel.
-My name is Norman Willis, and I am the apostle for Nazarene Israel.
 I learned about aviv barley back in around 2001-2003 from the Karaites themselves.
 I have followed it very closely ever since because all the other feasts key off the barley, which sets the initial start date, what is called the head of the year.
 Today my job is to interview and qualify the witnesses to the aviv barley so that we can know when to start the head of the year, so that all the rest of the feast days fall into place.
-If you are new to the aviv barley, I can recommend a video called “Aviv Barley Simplified”, it is on the Nazarene Israel YouTube channel and we also have the transcripts available at nazareneisrael.org.
+It is important that you have read our previous study called “Aviv Barley Simplified” to make this chapter easier for you to understand.

-I never thought I would have to do this, but in this video presentation we are going to have to talk first about what is copyright and what is fair use.
-According to Baylor University fair use allows for limited use of copyrighted material without permission from the copyright holder for purposes such as: criticism, parity which we are going to try to avoid but that’s kind of hard given the subject, news reporting, research and scholarship which is always a focus, and teaching which is the main purpose of our video here today.
+I never thought I would have to do this, but in this study we are going to have to talk first about what is copyright and what is fair use.
+According to Baylor University fair use allows for limited use of copyrighted material without permission from the copyright holder for purposes such as: criticism, parity which we are going to try to avoid but that’s kind of hard given the subject, news reporting, research and scholarship which is always a focus, and teaching which is the main purpose of our study here.

 What you are going to find is that there are some real differences between the two main witnesses to the barley who live in the land of Israel.
 There are other teams that come in from outside but they both key off these two main witnesses who live in the land of Israel.
 One of them, you might call her a believer in messiah, her name is Becca Biderman, and the other is a Karaite by the name of Devorah Gordon, she runs a Karaite barley search service called Devorah’s Date Tree.
 She emphasizes that she is not a representative for the Karaites, and it is allegedly an interfaith group, however they use the Karaite theology and because of this we need to talk about what is called ‘observer bias’.